 Land decided to apply his test to a range of age groups to see how creativity varied as we get older.
-He used a sample of 1600 children and continued the study into his subjects’ adulthood.
-Incredibly, he found that by the time they reached maturity, only 2 percent of subjects passed the creativity test, despite their success with it as kids.
+He used a sample of 1,600 children and continued the study into his subjects’ adulthood.
+Incredibly, he found that by the time they reached maturity, only two percent of subjects passed the creativity test, despite their creative success as kids.

 As it turns out, Land says we’re taught to use both types of thinking simultaneously, forcing them to compete with each other.
 When we think of new possibilities, we’re immediately judging, criticizing and censoring them, without just letting them come to the surface.

 One of the most-watched TED talks of all time belongs to Ken Robinson who carries the torch for Land in the fight to bring back creativity.
 Since his wildly successful speech garnering nearly 50 million views, he has written books and given several more TED talks discussing how we can tap back into that latent creativity.